Working with Projects

 Each Kargo project is represented by a cluster-scoped Kubernetes resource of

-.
+type Project.
 Reconciliation of such a resource effects all boilerplate

 project initialization, including the creation of a specially-labeled

-with the same name as the Project
+Namespace with the same name as the Project.
+All resources belonging to a

-should be grouped together in that Namespace
+given Project should be grouped together in that Namespace.

-resource looks like the following:
+A minimal Project resource looks like the following:

 apiVersion: kargo.akuity.io/v1alpha1